jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.4.6 LineIntersections
+#### 8.4.8 LineIntersections

-This tool identifies points where the features of two vector line layers intersect.
+This tool identifies points where the features of two vector line/polygon layers
-The user must specify the names of two input vector line files and the output file.
+intersect.
+The user must specify the names of two input vector line files and the
+output file.
 The output file will be a vector of POINT ShapeType.
-If the input vectors intersect
+If the input
-at a line segment, the beginning and end vertices of the segment will be present in
+vectors intersect at a line segment, the beginning and end vertices of the segment
-the output file.
-A warning is issued if intersection line segments are identified
+will be present in the output file.
+A warning is issued if intersection line segments
-during analysis.
-If no intersections are found between the input line files, the
+are identified during analysis.
+If no intersections are found between the input line
-output file will not be saved and a warning will be issued.
+files, the output file will not be saved and a warning will be issued.

 Each intersection point will contain `PARENT1` and `PARENT2` attribute fields,
 identifying the instersecting features in the first and second input line files